circumspect/White-Rabbit/CONTRIBUTING.md

 # Contributing

 Thanks for contributing to the project!
-Before submitting a pull request, please make sure you read through the following guidelines.
+Before submitting a pull request, please read through the following guidelines.

 ## Testing